-- Application materials were submitted on time. - Applicant completed all questions and attached required documentation. - Applicant attended the ADOT Section 5310 program workshop or webinar.
-(Requirement may be waived.) - Applicant certified and verified agency eligibility requirements. - Project(s) applied for are eligible projects per FTA guidelines. - Project(s) applied for are consistent with, and listed in, the Regional Coordination Plan.
+- Application materials were submitted on time. - Applicant completed all questions and attached required documentation. - Applicant certified and verified agency eligibility requirements. - Project(s) applied for are eligible projects per FTA guidelines. - Project(s) applied for are consistent with, and listed in, the Regional Coordinated Public Transit Human Services Transportation Plan.